 Hydrographs are a graphic display of water-level fluctuations over a period of time.
-In this report, five water years and, when appropriate, period-of-record hydrographs are shown.
-Hydrographs that display periodic water-level measurements show points that may be connected with a dashed line from one measurement to the next.
-Hydrographs that display recorder data show a solid line representing the mean water level recorded for each day.
+In this report, current water year and, when appropriate, period-of-record hydrographs are shown.
+Hydrographs that display recorder data show a solid line representing the maximum or mean water level recorded for each day.
 Missing data are indicated by a blank space or break in a hydrograph.
 Missing data may occur as a result of recorder malfunctions, battery failures, or mechanical problems related to the response of the recorder's float mechanism to water-level fluctuations in a well.